 The metamodel is the core of your Business Capability model and needs to be defined and structured for getting the right data for your objectives.
 The information below is included in the business capability modeling and realization use case guide bundle, which is available in-app from the best practice menu.

 For this example, we will use our standard naming convention so that filtering and examples are consistent.
 You can use your own naming convention and simply replace the fields recommended in the guide with your own custom field descriptions where applicable.

 Complexity Level - Calculated Number

 Lifecycle Phase - List

 View Modifier Fields:

-For a complete introduction to the definitions of the components, references, and fields in this use case, please see this article the Business Capability Meta Model.
+Click here for a complete introduction to the definitions of the components, references, and fields in Application Rationalization

 Answering Your Key Questions

 What Is the Capability Model of Our Organization?

 The first and most obvious step to answering this question is to simply map your capabilities in Ardoq and use our visualizations to dynamically produce your capability model.
 To build out your capability model, you have a few options: